2001 Spanish Grand Prix: Practice

 The race was preceded by four practice sessions, two one-hour sessions on Friday and two 45-minute sessions on Saturday.
 The quickest lap times were recorded early in both Friday sessions' one-hour periods, and the abrasive track surface resulted in heavy tyre wear.
 The first practice session was held in the morning, in dry and sunny weather following early morning rain.
 Drivers reported low grip and oversteer, so teams adjusted their traction control systems.

 Heinz-Harald Frentzen (pictured as a Deutsche Tourenwagen Masters driver in 2006) crashed his Jordan car against the tyre barrier in the second practice session.

 Coulthard led the opening session with a lap of 1:20.107, half a second faster than Barrichello.
 Michael Schumacher, Ralf Schumacher, Häkkinen and Panis, Montoya, Jordan's Jarno Trulli, his teammate Frentzen and Heidfeld completed the top ten.
 Montoya spun his car entering turn seven after locking his front-left wheel.
-Frentzen lost control of his vehicle's rear, skidded into the turn seven gravel trap and collided with the tyre barrier.
+Frentzen skidded backwards into the turn seven gravel trap and collided with the tyre barrier.
 Villeneuve pulled over to the side of the pit lane exit, with flames erupting from his car after an engine failure, probably caused by an electronic driver aid, while performing a standing start with ten minutes remaining.
 Engine components penetrated Villeneuve's undertray and punctured the tarmac.
 Jaguar's Eddie Irvine missed most of the session with two hydraulic gearbox leaks.